-Note • The optional patterns listed above do not provide enough detail about processors to allow management of points-based licenses for IBM and Oracle based on data collected through ADDM.
-If you need this capability through ADDM, ask your Flexera Software consultant to request additional optional patterns for you.
+Note • For releases of BMC Atrium Discovery and Dependency Mapping up to and including 10.0, the optional patterns listed above do not provide enough detail about processors to allow management of points-based licenses for IBM and Oracle based on data collected through BMC Discovery.
+If you need this capability through BMC ADDM (up to release 10), ask your Flexera Software consultant to request additional optional patterns for you.
+Notice that for BMC Atrium Discovery and Dependency Mapping release 11.0 or later, the additional pattern is deprecated.
+BMC Discovery 11.0 (and later) has improved processor information collection which makes this additional pattern unnecessary.